 Winds Fuel Fires

-Two weeks ago, the National Weather Service had issued Red Flag Warnings for the mountains and valleys surrounding the San Francisco area.
+The National Weather Service has issued Red Flag Warnings for the mountains and valleys surrounding the San Francisco area.
 Red Flag Warnings are the highest alert for dry weather and wind speeds of 70 miles per hour which can fuel a fire.

 Strong winds, known as katabatic winds, are the main culprit.
 Katabatic winds are cool winds that originate on mountaintops.
 Because cool air is denser, it will sink and flow downhill -- and this will cause the air to compress (just as in a bicycle pump).
 When air is compressed, it becomes hotter, drier, and picks up speed.
 While this hot air does not start fires, it fans the flames causing wildfires to spread faster.